Ivony/DbUtility/README.md

-DbUtility
+DataPithy
 =========

-DbUtility is a light database access tool
+DataPithy is a light database access tool

 ## How to use